ababaian/VIRUSxDISCVRY/tools/metagraph.md

 ### Conclusion

-That's it!
-You've used MetaGraph to identify sequence archive samples containing a nucleotide and amino acid sequence of interest!
+Congratulations!
+You have now used MetaGraph to identify sequence archive samples containing a nucleotide and amino acid sequence of interest!

 Here, we demonstrated how to use MetaGraph to search a selection of publicly-available sequence archives in a highly efficient manner in order to find deposited experimental samples matching your sequence of interest.
 Hopefully, this tutorial has been useful in communicating both how to use this tool, as well as how this tool can be used to better understand the environmental context of genome sequences in samples.
 And of course, any time you use an LLM-based tool, ensure to sanity-check and fact-check the conclusions provided, based on the information you have!